carbon-design-system/design-system-website/src/content/components/loading/usage.md

 Adopted from the [IBM Design Language Animation Library:](https://www.ibm.com/design/language/experience/animation/elements/)

----
-“The rhythmic oscillations of tape reels in motion got us thinking about a user’s waiting experience.
+"The rhythmic oscillations of tape reels in motion got us thinking about a user’s waiting experience.
 If a user watches search results load, showing the machine at work relays a sense of efficiency.
 The swift and even balance of the spinning circles indicates that progress is being made.”

 ![Loading animation](images/loading-usage-1.mp4)